 Do you think, after reading all of these tips, that you are safe with just a deadbolt?
 It’s better than nothing, but that won’t stop a professional thief.

 Door Armor reinforces the weakest points of a door and door frame and makes it next to impossible for a thief to get in through the door.
 It will take a thief less than 10 seconds to kick in a standard door with a deadbolt.

-Regardless, hopefully, these tips have given you enough knowledge so that in the event that you ever find yourself in an SHTF situation, you won’t be relying on fate to open any doors for you.
+Regardless, hopefully, these tips have given you enough knowledge so if find yourself in an SHTF situation, you won’t be relying on fate to open doors for you.